Value/View and Device Execution Model

 Returns a pointer in the requested execution space, optionally moving first.

-The owner/view pattern does not eliminate the need to reason about data movement.
-It gives each container one local place to implement movement behavior, and it gives kernel setup code a clear set of captured objects to move or touch before launch.
+The host-object/view pattern does not eliminate the need to reason about data movement.
+It gives each container one local place to implement movement behavior, and it gives RAJA setup code a clear set of captured objects to move or touch before launch.

 • field assignment, resizing, deletion, or deserialization;